-In fact, I consider as follows (cf. Conjecture 7.6):
+In fact, I consider as follows:

 (B1) The self-referential argument is sometimes significant in mathematical logic.
 But, in the world descriptions (i.e., science and philosophy), self-referential arguments are always non-sense.
 Of course I did not deny the fact that, in philosophy, this is effective as a "signature phrase" and "impressive phrase".